 Zoom Metrics for CPU and Memory Usage

-The fastest way to duplicate a Grafana dashboard is to go to the settings in the top navigation bar and click “Save As…”.
+The fastest way to duplicate a metrics dashboard is to go to the settings in the top navigation bar and click “Save As…”.
 Once you’re on your new dashboard, you’ll see the “Add Panel” option in the top, this will pop up a new panel with the option “Add Query” option.

 You can see that my queries are both using